lloyd99901/RapidMessageCast/SECURITY.md

 ## Reporting a Vulnerability

-If you have found a vulnerability in this software, at this time please raise it through GitHub's issues page.
+If you have found a vulnerability in this software, please raise it via emailing thecontrolgroup497@gmail.com

 Once reported, the fix will be implemented to the indev build and will be released promptly.